elamaran619/amazon-quicksight-user-guide/doc_source/prepare-database-data.md

 # Preparing a Data Set Based on Database Data<a name="prepare-database-data"></a>

-Use the following procedure to prepare a database data set\.
+Use the following procedure to prepare a data set based on a query to a database\.
 The data for this data set can be from an AWS database data source like Amazon Athena, Amazon RDS, or Amazon Redshift, or from an external database instance\.
+You can choose whether to import a copy of your data into [SPICE](welcome.md#spice), or to query the data directly\.

 1. Open a database data set for preparation by choosing one of the following options:
    + Create a new database data set and choose **Edit/Preview data**\.
 For more information about creating a new data set using a new database data source, see [Creating Data Sets from New Database Data Sources](creating-database-data-sets.md)\.
 For more information about creating a new data set using an existing database data source, see [Creating a Data Set Using an Existing Database Data Source](create-a-data-set-existing.md#create-a-data-set-existing-database)\.